 Keep in mind, some sources of protein are better than others.
 The best dietary protein sources offer a balanced profile of amino acids, a high concentration of protein, additional nutrients and healthy amounts of fats.

-Here are our top 7 recommended sources of protein for athletes in training.
+Here are our top 7 recommended sources of proteins for athletes in training.

 Fish packs a ton of protein in a low calorie, nutritious package.
 Three ounces of wild salmon, for example, has 19 grams of protein with only 175 calories.
 Fish also provides important omega-3s for your heart and brain.
 Whenever possible, look for wild caught fish.
 Farm raised fish are not fed a natural diet, are often sick and do not have the same concentration of omega-3s as wild caught fish.